 This document, called a Notice of Privacy Practices, tells you how Lighthouse Health Plan may use and share your health information.
-We must keep your health information private and secure.
+We must keep your oral, written and electronic health information private.
+We must also keep it secure.
 We will let you know if a breach occurs that affects the privacy or security of your information.
 The notice also explains how you can get access to your own health information.

 WHAT IS HEALTH INFORMATION?

 The words “health information” mean any information that identifies you.
 Examples include your name, date of birth, details about health care you received, or amounts paid for your care.

 We are required by law to give you this notice.
 We must follow the practices in this notice.
 We will not use or share your information other than as described here unless you tell us we can in writing.
 If you tell us we can share your information, you may change your mind at any time.
 Let us know in writing if you change your mind.

 All employees, contractors, consultants, vendors, volunteers, and other health care professionals and organizations who work with Lighthouse Health Plan follow this notice.

 HOW WE CAN USE AND SHARE YOUR HEALTH INFORMATION

 To Manage Your Health Care Treatment.
 We will use and share your health information to help with your health care.

 For Example: A doctor sends us information about your diagnosis and treatment plan, so we can arrange for additional services.

 For Health Care Operations.
 We will use and share your health information to help us do our job.
 We may contact you when necessary.
 We are not allowed to use genetic information to decide whether we will give you coverage and the price of that coverage.